dotnet/runtime/Documentation/clr-code-guide.md

 ### Use the right GC Mode – Preemptive vs. Cooperative

 Earlier, we implied that GC doesn't occur spontaneously.
-This is true… for a given thread.
+This is true... for a given thread.
 But the CLR is multithreaded.
 Even if your thread does all the right things, it has no control over other threads.

 Consider two possible ways to schedule GC: